trueheart78/trueheart78.com/games.md

    * Have zero desire to play this, especially since I don't do multiplayer.
 1. Ikenfell (XB1) [18.0hr] :green_heart:
    * Left Game Pass before I got to it.
+1. Ghost of Tsushima (PS4) [24.5hr] <!-- Oct 2020 -->
+   * Spent a day playing it.
+   * Felt absolutely no desire to go back to it.
+   * Checks every box of a game I should like, except the one labeled "fun".
+1. Control: Ultimate Edition (XSX) [20.0hr] <!-- Feb -->
+   * Ghost of Tsushima reminded me why I didn't find this as enjoyable as I had hoped.
+   * Checks all the boxes except the one labeled "fun".

 <!-- jettisoned:end -->